alicolville/Weight-Tracker/readme.txt

 = 7.0.9 =

+* New Feature: Added new shortcode to show difference between current weight and previous [wlt-weight-difference-previous]
 * Improvement: Added a new setting to specify the calories required to gain weight.
 * Improvement: Added the option to show and hide Gain or Loss calculations for MacroN and Calories.
 * Improvement: Shortcodes now support "gain" figures.